 How to calculate your portion of operating costs:

-At the regular meeting held October 25, 2016, District of Tofino Council endorsed DL117 (Industrial Way) as the location for the District Wastewater Treatment Plant, as recommended by the Joint Liquid Waste Advisory Committee at their October 18th, 2016, meeting.
+THAT District of Tofino Council endorse DL117 as the location for the District Wastewater Treatment Plant as recommended by the Joint Liquid Waste Management Advisory Committee at the October 18th, 2016 meeting.

 District staff, consultants and the Joint Liquid Waste Management Advisory Committee continue to work toward finding an exact location and finalizing the technology to be used.

 To learn more about how DL117 was selected, including detailed site assessments and community consultation, please view the “Phase 2 Summary” available in the Resources Section below.

 It is not unusual for wastewater treatment plants to be situated close to residential and community infrastructure.

 Comprehensive odour control, such as influent screening and solids dewatering, is included with both of the modern treatment processes being considered for Tofino, which will significantly reduce odour risks.
 This means that although there is always a possibility of process upsets and fugitive odours, under normal operations outdoor odour at the treatment plant will be minor and should be negligible at the fence line.

 Currently, the proposed site is a minimum of 150 metres away from residential neighbourhoods, including a 50 metre tree buffer which further reduces odour risks and limits visibility to passersby.

 - Phase 2 Detailed Assessments